-4 Ways to Get From Tulum to Bacalar in 2023
+4 Ways to Get From Tulum to Bacalar

-Wondering how to get from Tulum to Bacalar Mexico?
+Wondering how to get from Tulum to Bacalar, Mexico?
 If you are planning a trip to Bacalar Lagoon in Mexico and you are figuring out a way to get there, you have come to the right place.

-I have been to Bacalar several times and in many different ways and in this post, I am going to share all the possible ways to get from Tulum to Laguna Bacalar so that you can choose what fits best for you.
+I have been to Bacalar several times and in many different ways, and in this post, I am going to share all the possible ways to get from Tulum to Laguna Bacalar so that you can choose what fits best for you.

 Tulum and Bacalar are connected, and you need to pass by Tulum to get to Bacalar unless you are flying into Chetumal, which is also another option.